Josh Jacobs Player Prop Bets for NFL Week 14 | Las Vegas vs. Kansas City 12/12/2021

 Recent Performances

+- Against the Football Team last week, Jacobs rushed 13 times for 52 yards (four yards per attempt) and scored one touchdown.

+- He added nine receptions for 38 yards in the passing game.

-- Jacobs has totaled 176 rushing yards on 44 carries (58.7 yards per game) with two touchdowns over his last three outings.
+- Jacobs has rushed for 176 yards on 44 carries (58.7 yards per game) with two touchdowns on the ground in his last three games.

 Jacobs' Las Vegas Teammates